-- The entrusted tasks should be compatible with the agency's mission defined in the act establishing it (including any co-financing); however, these tasks cannot be among its statutory tasks. - Any transfer of tasks from the DG to an agency via a delegation agreement should in principle be accompanied by a corresponding staff reduction in the DG and/or transfer of staff to the agency, taking into account synergies or other efficiency gains.

-• Discharge in respect of these funds will be given to the Commission.
-Thus a clear separation of resources employed for implementing the delegation agreement is required - delegated tasks should be carried out under clearly separated cost accounting and reporting and with the consent of the agency's management board.
+- The entrusted tasks should be compatible with the agency's mission defined in the act establishing it (including any co-financing); however, these tasks cannot be among its statutory tasks. - Discharge in respect of these funds will be given to the Commission.
+Thus a clear separation of resources employed for implementing the delegation agreement is required delegated tasks should be carried out under clearly separated cost accounting and reporting and with the consent of the agency's management board.
 DG DEVCO services should also consult the Directorate-General representing the Commission in that management board in advance on the intention to delegate such tasks.

-A delegation agreement will be concluded with the EU specialised agency.
+A PAGoDA - delegation agreement will be concluded with the EU specialised agency.